awsdocs/aws-codepipeline-user-guide/doc_source/connections.md

 **Note**
 Bitbucket connections only provide access to repositories owned by the Bitbucket account that was used to create the connection\.

-For more information about connections, see the [AWS CodeStar API Reference](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html)\.
+For more information about connections, see the [AWS CodeStar Connections API Reference](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html)\.
 For more information about the Bitbucket source action, see [CodeStarSourceConnection](action-reference-CodestarConnectionSource.md)\.

 To create or attach a policy to your IAM user or role with the permissions required to use AWS CodeStar connections, see [IAM Permissions Reference for Connections](connections-permissions.md)\.
 Depending on when your CodePipeline service role was created, you might need to update its permissions to support AWS CodeStar connections\.
 For instructions, see [Add Permissions to the CodePipeline Service Role](security-iam.md#how-to-update-role-new-services)\.